 The proficient detail expert she is, she has reached the tip of the iceberg in her career, fine-tuned and is ready on the go to contribute, stay with the market and progressively prepare to become licensed.

-- Interned with the Department of Buildings for The City of Chicago.
-Experienced with Easy Permit process and redlining with Architectural Reviewers and Project Managers.
+- Interned with the Department of Buildings for The City of Chicago via Easy Permit process and redlining with Architectural Reviewers and Project Managers.

 - Joined design team for Activate!
 Pilsen competition via Architecture for Humanity, Chicago